jmorvay/Frinx-docs/FRINX_ODL_Distribution/Carbon/Operations_Manual/elastic-search.md

 ## Configuration

-The base configuration is to use log4j socket listener for Logstash and the log4j socket appender in ODL Frinx.
+The base configuration is to use log4j socket listener for Logstash and the log4j socket appender in ODL FRINX.

 ### Configure Log4j
-Within the home directory of your Frinx ODL distribution, go to the **etc** directory.
+Within the home directory of your FRINX ODL distribution, go to the **etc** directory.
 Backup your old config file:

     cp org.ops4j.pax.logging.cfg org.ops4j.pax.logging.cfg.bkp